-How to Make an Ice Cream Terrine ~ if you’re entertaining friends and family this summer, how about trying one of these pretty terrines?
+If you’re entertaining friends and family this summer, how about making an ice cream terrine?
 It requires no cooking skills, and the payoff is enormous for such a simple project.
-Everybody will want to gather around and watch you ‘carve’ dessert!
+Everybody will want to gather around and watch you slice up your ice cream masterpiece!

 This is the ultimate summer frozen dessert and one you’ll be so glad you mastered.
 Wow your friends and family with your own customized ice cream cake ~ if you can open a pint of ice cream, you can make a terrine!